semgrep/semgrep/README.md

 - A simple, customizable, and fast static analysis tool for finding bugs
 - Combines the speed and customization of `grep` with the precision of traditional static analysis tools
 - No painful DSL; patterns look like the source code you’re targeting
-- Batteries included with hundreds of existing community rules to use and learn from
+- Batteries included with hundreds of existing community rules for OWASP 10 issues and common mistakes
 - Run it in CI, at pre-commit, or in the editor
 - Runs offline on uncompiled code